Employment Taxes

 Review of modern working practices

 • The case law surrounding employment status and worker rights continues to evolve at pace, with several lead case decisions expected to have a significant impact on how employment status is to be determined.
-Important decisions are currently awaited from the Upper Tribunal, including in PD & MJ Ltd.
+Important decisions are currently awaited from the First-tier Tribunal, including Basic Broadcasting and PGMOL.
+HMRC implemented an update to their employment status tool Check Employment Status for Tax (CEST) on 30 April 2025, including an update to the guidance on how to complete the questions in the tool.

-• Prior to the UK election on 4 July 2024, the Labour party published their ‘Plan to make work pay.’
-Amongst wide-ranging reforms to employment rights, the proposals also include a plan to move to a two-tier system of employment status, comprising of the self-employed and a single worker status.
+• Wide-ranging reforms to employment rights planned by the government include a plan to move to a two-tier system of employment status, comprising of the self-employed and a single worker status.

 • Timing: Changes to umbrella company rules are expected to take effect from April 2026.